VadlamudiGirish/art-gallery/README.md

-# Recap Project 5: Art Gallery
+## Art Gallery

-In this project, your team will create an interactive art gallery app.
+In this project, you will create an interactive art gallery app.

-This is a group project, so please create **only one project per group** follow this [guide to setup your repository](./docs/github-respository-template.md).

 ## Overview